 Engine Timing. - Except in case of necessity we do not advise tampering with the valve timing arrangement.
-However, if the engine has been completely dismantled for any reason, we make it a practice to so mark the timing pinions that replacement is a matter of perfect ease if the following instructions are carried out.
-To facilitate correct setting and meshing of the pinions these are marked with a dot system of identification as shown in Illustration I. On the small timing pinion will be found a single dot and a double dot.
-These dots correspond to similar marks on the inlet and exhaust valve timing pinions.
-To set the inlet valve place the single dot found stamped thereon in register with the single dot on the small pinion, and similarly in the case of the exhaust wheel which has two dots stamped on it.
+However, if the engine has been completely dismantled for any reason, we make it a practice to so mark the timing practice to so mark the timing pinions that replacement is a matter of perfect ease if the following instructions are carried out.
+To facilitate correct setting and meahing of the pinions these are marked with a dot system of identification as shown in Illustration I. On the small timing pinion will be found a single dot and a double dot.
+These dots correspond to similar market dots correspond to similar marks on the inlet and exhaust valve timing pinions.
+To set the inlet valve place the single dot found stamped thereon in register with the single dot on the small pinion, and similarly in the case of the exhaust wheel which has two dots stamped on it,

-Magneto Timing.-The spark is timed to take place 18-in. before the top of the compression stroke, with the magneto control lever in the fully advanced position.
+Magneto Timing.
+The spark is timed to take place is in. before the top of the compression stroke, with the magneto control lever in the fully advanced position.

 ARRANGEMENT OF TIMING GEAR 4.98 H.P.
 A.J.S.
-Illustration I.
+Illustration L

-With the exception of carrying out the above instructions, do not tinker with the engine, nor fancy you can do better than the makers by tampering with the valve timing gear.
+With the exception of carrying out the above instructions, do not tinker with the engine, nor lancy you can do better than the makers by tampering with the valve timing